DAY TWO

 A once in a lifetime Vatican experience

-This morning I enjoyed one of the coolest experiences of the trip, if not my life.
-The tour company Walks of Italy offers a unique tour of the Vatican Museums called the Key Master Tour, where 20 people max walk around the museums early in the morning with the real Vatican Key Master (and a Vatican tour guide), unlocking all of the galleries and turning on all of the lights before the museum opens to guests.
+This morning I enjoyed one of the coolest experiences of the trip, if not my life: the Key Master Tour of the Vatican Museum, where 20 people max walk around early in the morning with the real Vatican Key Master – the clavigero – unlocking all of the galleries and turning on all of the lights before the museum opens to guests.
 It was a real splurge but I knew it would be worth it, especially since the only day I could visit the Vatican was a Saturday and I’d be fighting peak crowds.

-The call time for the tour was 5:45AM at the entrance to the Vatican Museum, which meant me getting a very early 5:20AM taxi from the hotel.
+The call time for the tour was 5:45AM at the entrance to the Museums, which meant me getting a very early 5:20AM taxi from the hotel.
 At least there was no traffic!
-Arriving at the museum it was still totally dark out, and we signed in and met the group before getting started inside.
+Arriving at the museum it was still totally dark out, and we signed in and met our Vatican tour guide Blanche before getting started inside.

 This will be packed with people in a few hours